About the book

 “A Man of the People” event

-“A Man of the People: Dick Riley and the Passage of the EIA,” a celebratory program that launched A People’s Movement was held on Furman’s campus on January 31, 2023.
+“A Man of the People: Dick Riley and the Passage of the EIA,” a celebratory program that launched A People’s Movement and took a look back at the Education Improvement Act was held on Furman’s campus on January 31, 2023.
 After contextual remarks by Dr. Terry Peterson, the event featured a discussion with the principals involved in the passage of the EIA:

 • Terry Peterson, Senior Fellow, The Riley Institute; then Chief Counselor to Governor and U.S. Secretary of Education Dick Riley